 Watch MSE Rose packing like a pro

-To really push hand luggage packing to the max, watch this top packing tips video from former MSE team member Rose, who is now studying a PhD (though we don't think it's in luggage packing).
+To really push hand luggage packing to the max, watch this top packing tips video from former MSE team member Rose, who went to study for a PhD (though we don't think it's in luggage packing).
 She has tons of experience flying on budget airlines and there's nothing like a visual demonstration to help you master the art too.

 Always decide how much luggage you'll need and book checked bags in advance

-To max a budget flight and keep costs down, hand luggage is obviously best.
-But if the thought of limiting your holiday luggage to a small case leaves you feeling cold, always pay in advance to check luggage in, otherwise you could be charged as much as £90 per return flight (see Budget Airline Fee Fighting for other airlines' policies).
+To keep costs down, hand luggage is obviously best.
+But if the thought of limiting your holiday luggage to a small case leaves you feeling cold, always pay in advance to check luggage in, otherwise you could be charged as much as £100 per return flight (see Budget flight fee-fighting for other airlines' policies).

-Unless you've paid for an Easyjet Flexifare which includes a second, small item of hand luggage (ie a hand or laptop bag), you're restricted to one item of hand luggage only (plus duty free shopping see above for how to make the most of this).
+Unless you've paid for an Easyjet Flexi fare, which includes a second, small item of hand luggage (in other words, a hand or laptop bag), you're restricted to one item of hand luggage only (plus duty-free shopping – see above for how to make the most of this).

 And if you've already experienced the boarding gate of an Easyjet flight, there's usually a fair few trying to cram or rearrange luggage in order to fit handbags.

 Don't let that be you.
 Make use of a very valuable asset that you have no choice but to take everywhere with you – your person.
 The more you carry on you, the less you need to squeeze everything into your cabin bag.